 The standard Microchip cable unfortunately puts PGD and PGC on adjacent lines.
-Since this is a flat cable, this can and does lead to crosstalk between the two in some cases.
+Since this is a flat cable, this leads to crosstalk between the two.
 For writing to the target, the programmer drives both lines.
 In that case a little low pass filtering can be applied by the programmer to soften the edges and reduce the coupled amplitude on one line from an edge on the other.

 This entire effect can happen within the time for the PGD edge to propagate from the target PIC, thru the cable to the programmer, and back thru the cable to the target circuit.
 This means that this problem can not be solved at the programmer end of the cable.
 No amount of clever circuitry at the programmer can make this issue go away.
 It must be dealt with at the target circuit.

-We had previously recommended 22pF for both capacitors instead of 47-100pF, but have meanwhile found cases where even 22pF was insufficient.
-We feel that 47-100pF provides sufficient margin but is still below the level where it could interfere with the normal operation of the lines.
+We had previously recommended 22 pF for both capacitors instead of 47 pF, but have meanwhile found cases where 22 pF was insufficient.
+We feel that 47 pF provides sufficient margin but is still below the level where it could interfere with the normal operation of the lines.
 We have used 100 Ω and 47 pF filters on PGD and PGC on dozens of target boards and have not observed any problems due to crosstalk.

 While adding capacitance on the programming lines could slow edges and prevent fast programming, even 100 pF should not cause any problems.
 For example, the USBProg has 150 Ω output impedence on both lines.
-150 Ω times 100pF is a time constant of 15nS, making the 90% settling time about 45nS.
-This is small compared to the minimum 500nS time from data to clock edges used by that programmer.
-Other Embed Inc programmers have higher impedences and therefore longer time constants, but also longer data setup times to compensate.
-All the Embed Inc programmers will work with a additional 100pF load on the PGC and PGD lines.
+150 Ω times even 100 pF is a time constant of 15 ns, making the 90% settling time about 45 ns.
+This is small compared to the minimum 500 ns time from data to clock edges used by that programmer.
+Other Embed programmers have higher impedences and therefore longer time constants, but also longer data setup times to compensate.
+All the Embed programmers will work with an additional 100 pF load on the PGC and PGD lines.

-We define the pins of the connectors on an ICD2 cable as shown in this drawing:
+We define the pins of the connectors on an ICD cable as shown in this drawing: